fonoster/routr/README.md

 Finally, we configure the Location service to load-balance the traffic based on the `least-sessions` algorithm.

-> We need Session Affinity to ensure all calls for a given `x-room-id` go to the same Asterisk server.
+> We need Session Affinity to ensure all calls for a given `X-Room-Id` go to the same Asterisk server.

 ```json
 {